 Grand Cayman, Cayman Islands

-5 Activities And Must Do’s While Chillin’ In The Grand Caymans.
+5 Activities To Do In The Grand Caymans.

 It was one of those typical fall days in Vancouver – rain pelting against the pavement, a dark hum resonating over the mountains and me staring out of my glass tower wishing for something more.
 I powered down all my devices at work, walked to the elevator and waited to be taken out of this dread.
 As I was about to open my umbrella for the umpteenth time, my phone vibrated with a message from a friend in Calgary, “Want to join a friend and I in The Caymans in a few weeks for a week?
 We have a free place to crash as I have a buddy who lives there.”
-Without hesitation, I scurried back up to the 5th floor, waited for a response from Kurt with a few questions I had, then asked my boss for a week off.
+Without hesitation, I scurried back up to the 5th floor to ask my boss for a week off.
 Like that, I was off to The Caymans.

-Arriving in the Caribbean heat and smells of humid tropic air was a welcome relief.
+Arriving in the Caribbean heat was a welcome relief.
 After grabbing our small bags that consisted of swimsuits and not much else, we proceeded through customs.
 This must have been my 117th time going through a country’s border control and the first time they called to confirm with the person we were to stay with if that was indeed true.
 Literally, she pulled out her cell phone and made the call right there.
-Good thing we were truthful on the form.

 Our week in The Caymans was a whirlwind of activities – parasailing, snorkeling, stingray swimming, dolphin riding, booze cruising, beach bar drinking and plenty of eating.
 We were lucky as most of our activities were comped (friends in high places!), but would have happily paid as we would not have wanted to miss out on all the excitement.

 5 FUN ACTIVITIES ON THE GRAND CAYMAN ISLAND